Skip to main content

 Choose Cline if...

-• +Choose Cline if you want maximum flexibility in model/provider choice (supports multiple API providers and OpenAI-compatible APIs, plus local models via LM Studio or Ollama) alongside MCP tool extension.
+• +Choose Cline if you want flexibility in model/provider choice—**it supports many providers (including OpenAI-compatible APIs) and local models via LM Studio or Ollama**—while still supporting MCP for tool extensions.